ByAUJay

 Common Attack Vectors

-- Flash Loan Attacks: Manipulate short-term prices to influence oracles.
+- Flash Loan Attacks: These are sneaky moves where attackers mess with short-term prices to throw off oracles.

-- Oracle Collusion: Multiple oracles colluding to skew data.
+- Oracle Collusion: This happens when several oracles team up to distort the data.

 Mitigation Strategies